alexilyenko/alexilyenko.github.io/_posts/2017-10-31-ios-parallel-tests.markdown

 ---
 title: "Parallel iOS/tvOS Tests"
-excerpt: "Get the most out from your automated tests by running them in parallel"
+excerpt: "Getting the most out from your automated tests by running them in parallel"
 comments: true
 related: true
 header: